mgtools/guttree/README.md

 ```

 It is essential that we have a list of genes for the genomes of interest to extract marker gene information later to build the tree.
 Here we use FragGeneScan (FGS) in order to predict the protein coding genes.
-To predict genes we made a [script](buildTree/treeBuidlingPipeline/runFGS.sh), 'runFGS.sh' that calls FragGeneScan over all the contigs specified in a particular folder.
+To predict genes we made a [script](buildTree/treeBuidlingPipeline/runFGS_parallel.sh), 'runFGS_parallel.sh' that calls FragGeneScan over all the contigs specified in a particular folder.
+This will execute FragGeneScan in parallel treating each genome/bin independantly, it will scale as much as the specified number of cores.
 This script takes four command line arguments:

 1) input directory containing all contigs
 2) number of threads used by the program.